trOnk12/rijksmusem/documentation/README.md

 kotlinxCoroutines= "org.jetbrains.kotlinx:kotlinx-coroutines-core:$kotlinxCoroutinesVersion"
 kotlinxCoroutinesAndroid = "org.jetbrains.kotlinx:kotlinx-coroutines-android:$kotlinxCoroutinesVersion"
 ```

 ## Permissions

 With the addition of the AdswizzSDK to your project, there will be some permissions that will appear in your merged manifest file.
 You don't need to do anything.

-The SDK uses the following permissions, for different interactive ads:
+The SDK uses the following permissions:

 ```xml
 <manifest>